 In September of 2020 I started as a predoctoral fellow in the Department of Bioethics at the National Institutes of Health (yee-haw!).
 I’m currently working with Joseph Millum and thinking about the relationship between population ethics, reproductive healthcare, and priority-setting.
-I presented “How *not* to count the health benefits of family planning” at the Institute for Bioethics and Health Humanities’ Reproductive Ethics Conference back in April, and I’ll be presenting a follow-up at the American Society for Bioethics and Humanities’ annual conference in October.
-I’m also the Department’s official Tea Tsar.
+I presented “How *not* to count the health benefits of family planning” at the Institute for Bioethics and Health Humanities’ (IBHH) Reproductive Ethics Conference back in April of 2021, and I presented a follow-up at the American Society for Bioethics and Humanities’ annual conference in October.
+The paper that grew out of those presentations was published in the Journal of Medical Ethics in December.
+Joe and I are now working on the next leg of our research project, which will explore how *to* count the health benefits of family planning.
+I’m also the Department’s *official* Tea Tsar.

 Before that, I devoted eight months to working as a researcher and ethicist for ConsenSys, a blockchain technology company.
 Here’s some more information about that experience: